 After an installation you might wonder how do you dispose laminate flooring?
-Which then makes you wonder can laminate flooring be recycled or burnt?
+Which then makes you wonder can laminate flooring be recycled or burned?

 Good news is it is not a hassle to dispose laminate flooring.
 Here are a few ways to properly get rid of old or unused laminate flooring: